KhronosGroup/ANARI-SDK/README.md

 - [Unit tests](tests/unit)
 - [Render tests](tests/render)

-The 1.0 provisional ANARI specification can be found on the Khronos website [here](https://www.khronos.org/registry/ANARI/).
+The 1.0 ANARI specification can be found on the Khronos website [here](https://www.khronos.org/registry/ANARI/).

-Please note that the example device, sample applications, and tests do not yet fully cover the entire specification and are still a work-in-progress.
-These are expected to be completed in full on or before the official 1.0 ANARI specification release.

 The SDK is tested on Linux, but is also intended to be usable on other operating systems such as macOS and Windows.